binaryfox0/fat8-the-mystery/docs/TDISKBASIC.md

 # Toshiba DISK BASIC
-## Important
-When i first started on this file, i have found a person already talk about it, and how they discover the layout of the disk through the string, but there is a problem.
-You see normally people will use CHS coordinate system with S(sector) starts at 1 ([link](https://en.wikipedia.org/wiki/Logical_block_addressing#CHS_conversion)), not zero, but in this case, maybe Toshiba don't know that so they use 0 as the starts of sector.
-So i decide to adjust all information of the disk related in [post [1]](#credits-resources--reference) will be used based-1.
-If you want to see original post, please remember that.
 ## Credits, Resources & Reference
 - [1].
 Special thanks to retrocomputing stackexchange user [**Simon Kissane**](https://retrocomputing.stackexchange.com/users/17803/simon-kissane) by creating this [answer](https://retrocomputing.stackexchange.com/a/27234)
 - [2].
 [Microsoft BASIC-80 version 5.0 Reference Manual (1979)](https://bitsavers.org/pdf/microsoft/cpm/Microsoft_BASIC-80_5.0_Reference_1979.pdf). [**Archived**](../resources/Microsoft_BASIC-80_5.0_Reference_1979.pdf):